LocationMind/GeoDataCompare/Readme.md

 - `POSTGRES_PASSWORD` (Password): postgres
 - `POSTGRES_PORT` (Port to connect to): 5432

-This file is used in all scripts, whether it is for the quality assessment or the dashboard
+This file is used in all scripts, whether it is for the quality assessment or the dashboard.

 # Using the scripts